linuxserver-archive/docker-sickrage/READMETEMPLATE.md

 ## Setting up the application

-<Insert a basic user guide here to get a n00b up and running with the software inside the container.> DELETE ME
+Web interface is at <your ip>:8081 , set paths for downloads, tv-shows via the webui.

 ## Updates

-* Upgrade to the latest version simply `docker restart <container-name>`.
+* Upgrade to the latest version simply `docker restart sickrage`.
-* To monitor the logs of the container in realtime `docker logs -f <container-name>`.
+* To monitor the logs of the container in realtime `docker logs -f sickrage`.

 ## Versions

-+ **dd.MM.yyyy:** This is the standard Version type now.
++ **15.10.2015:** Initial Release